Vonfry/dotfiles/etc/nixos/modules/overlay/readme.md

 ## Top level dir

 [default.nix](./default.nix): Collection for exporting drv with nixpkgs.

-[overlay.nix](./overlay.nix): Return a overlay function, but I don't use it.
+It is an overlay.

 ## Update